bateman/PyRays/README.md

 ## Docker

-* To build the Docker container: `make docker/build`
+* To build the Docker container: `make docker-build`
-* To start the Docker container and run the application: `make docker/run`
+* To start the Docker container and run the application: `make docker-run`
-* To build and run: `make docker/all`
+* To build and run: `make docker-all`

 > [!NOTE]
 > Before building the container, you can edit `Makefile.env` and change the name of the image and or container (by default they will match the name of your project).